davidsbatista/davidsbatista.net/_posts/2018-01-23-StanfordNER.md

     Switzerland/LOCATION ,/O Davos/PERSON 2018/O :/O Soros/PERSON accuses/O Trump/PERSON of/O wanting/O a/O `/O mafia/O state/O '/O and/O blasts/O social/O media/O ./O

-The output of the model can be configured with the `-outputFormat` parameter, for instance, with `-outputFormat tsv`:
+The output of the model can be configured with the `-outputFormat` parameter, for instance, with `-outputFormat tsv`, you get:

     Switzerland	LOCATION
     ,	O